ChristopherElchik/Trend-Modeling/README.md

 - Matplotlib       : 3.9.2
 ```
 ## Run Instructions
-To see the results, feel free to check our respository at https://github.ncsu.edu/cwelchik/csc555_project
+The results are already committed with the notebooks in the current repository.

-Otherwise:
+To confirm these results, feel free to run locally with the following instructions:

 - Ensure all above dependencies are installed
 - Open pipeline.ipynb